Policy 3510PAssociated Student Bodies

-The ASBs in the schools of the district shall operate within the following guidelines:
+The Associated Student Bodies, ASBs, in the schools of the district shall operate within the following guidelines:

-A. ASBs are mandatory in grades 7 through 12 whenever students engage in money raising activities with the approval and under the supervision of the district.
-ASBs are not mandatory at the elementary level (K-6).
-However, any money raised with the approval and under the supervision of the district must be administered in the same way as ASB money.
+A. ASBs are mandatory whenever one or more students engage in money raising activities (fundraising) with the approval and under the supervision of the district.
 The school principal is designated to act as the ASB for K-6 school buildings.

 B. The school board has authority over ASBs.
 ASBs are subject to the same laws as the district, including accounting procedures, budgets and warrants.